coryinsiderz/rnodec.io/content/blog/Wtf-Is-Terra.md

 ## Stablecoin

 A stablecoin is a crypto fiat.
 In US terms, one `UST` (US Terra) is a digital asset that will always be worth exactly one `USD` (US Dollar).
-This is done a variety of ways by competing stablecoin implementations, treasury backed like `USDT` (“tether”) and `USDC`, or, in the case of Terra, algorithmically - done through pre implemented protocols (aka more decentralized).  `DAI` is another very popular stablecoin.
+This is done a variety of ways by competing stablecoin implementations, treasury backed like `USDT` (“tether”) and `USDC`, or, in the case of Terra, algorithmically - achieved through pre implemented protocols (aka more decentralized).  `DAI` is another very popular stablecoin.
 There are tons out there as it is a hot commodity.
 In early 2021, Visa announced they will accept `USDC`, opening the floodgates for stablecoins to enter the world’s stage as standard methods of payment.

 Every transaction in Terra will burn (destroy) either `LUNA` or a particular stablecoin in order to balance out supply/demand and maintain the exact peg to the fiat.
 Terra stablecoins so far have an incredible track record of maintaining the peg, even amidst recent industry-wide market volatility.